jlevy/the-art-of-command-line/README.md

 5
 ```

+- File attributes are settable via `chattr` and offer an alternative, lower-level alternative to file permissions.
+For example, to protect accidental file deletion the immutable flag:  `sudo chattr +i /critical/directory/or/file`

 ## Processing files and data

 - To locate a file by name in the current directory, `find . -iname '*something*'` (or similar).
 To find a file anywhere by name, use `locate something` (but bear in mind `updatedb` may not have indexed recently created files).